-Last Updated on September 8, 2025
+Last Updated on August 23, 2026

 Florida has its own rules for tax lien and tax deed investing.
-We recorded this guide to help newcomers understand how auctions work, how interest is calculated and where to find over‑the‑counter opportunities.
+We recorded this guide to help newcomers understand how auctions work, how interest is calculated, and where to find over‑the‑counter opportunities.
 Below we answer the most common questions in simple language and share links to county resources and related articles.

 What makes Florida different from other states?